stryker-mutator/stryker-js/docs/cucumber-runner.md

 }
 ```

-This will make sure your feature files are run during the dry run and still allow the plugin to filter specific tests.
+This will make sure your feature files are run during the dry run and still allow the plugin to filter specific tests during the mutation testing phase.